|Status of health care units - Project of Law|

 |Public Health Professsionals||sehr groß||kein|

 |Local media||sehr groß||kein|

-Based on the findings from the previous HPM report, the changes described in this report and having in mind also the different expert opinions, the overall assessment of the policy could be limited to the following recommendation:
+Based on the findings from the previous HPM reports and having in mind different expert opinions concerning the changes described in this report, the overall assessment of the policy could be limited to the following recommendations: